lemocla/Which-way-is-up/README.md

         - Portfolio page will not be accessible to users except for the super admin

     - #### **Add/edit/delete artworks**
-      - Conditions in place to ensure that on superuser can add/edit/delte artworks
+      - Conditions in place to ensure that only the superuser can add/edit/delte artworks
       - If an artwork has been purchased, it cannot be deleted and status will be set as inactive instead

     - #### **Add/edit/delete reviews**
       - Users can only add reviews for items that they have purchased and reviews will also be related to the order line in checkout orders
-      - Users can also only add reviews for items still active, but can edit and delete reviews wehter the items is active or not
+      - Users can also only add reviews for items still active, but can edit and delete a review whether an item is active or not

     - #### **Checkout page**
       - Users can only have a delivery address set in the UK and if the country selected is anything other than UK an error message will display.

+## **BRAINTREE AS PAYMENT METHOD**

+  Braintree was selected as payment method for the following consideration:
+  - Ease of implementation and customisation
+  - Shop owner has previous experience of using Braintree, which will be helpful when the site goes live.
+  - The shop owner is quite present on social media network - especially Insagram.
+One feature the shop owner may look to implement in the future is to sell through that channel, which uses Paypal as a paiement gateway.
+  - The shop owner also wishes to add Paypal as a paiement method in future implementation - especially as the website goes live.
+  - Braintree - being owned by Paypal - offers an easy integration with Paypal and also with many other mobile paiment method such as Apple Pay.

+  The developer also looked at this [blog post](https://kinsta.com/blog/stripe-vs-braintree/) comparing features between Stripe and Braintree.

 ## **TECHNOLOGIES USED**